holographxyz/holograph-protocol/README.md

 #### Custom Contract

-Custom contract is any type of smart contract that was developed outside of Holograph Protocol, and is used to create a Holographed contract.
+Custom contract is any type of smart contract that was developed outside of Holograph Protocol, and is used to create a *Holographed* contract.
 This empowers developers to build their projects however they want.
 The requirements for enabling a custom contract to be Holograph-able are minimal, and allow for even novice-level developers to implement.
 Any current and future fungible and non-fungible token type contracts can easily be made Holograph-able.

 ## Important Flows

-### Bridge an NFT
+### Bridging NFTs

-To bridge an NFT the collection must be a holographed collection.
-Then you must deploy an NFT within the collection.
-This will allow the collection and NFT to maintain the same data on all chains.
+To bridge NFTs, a *Holographed* contract must be deployed and NFTs minted from the contract.
+Doing so will ensure that the contract address and token IDs remain the same on all deployed blockchains.

-### Estimate Gas
+### Estimating Gas

 TBD

-### Bridge out
+### Bridging Out

-The simplified code path for bridging out, is:
+The simplified code path for bridging out is:

 1. `HolographBridge.sol` - `bridgeOutRequest` method
 2. `HolographRegistery.sol` - `_isHolographedContract` method